bsorrentino/bsorrentino/_posts/2024-01-04-Cognitive-Architecture-episode1.md

 ---

-## Introduction

-Before exploring cognitive architecture, let's clarify our role in the AI landscape.
-This will help us determine if such architecture can be really useful for our objectives.
+The raise of AI and in particular of the [LLM], has started a race to create groundbreaking  applications that use Al to deliver innovative and disruptive services.
+But before exploring the architecture behind such applications, let's first understand our role in this emerging field.
+This will help us determine if learning such architecture can be really useful for our objectives.

-### What is our role in AI landscape ?
+## What is our role in AI landscape ?

-First we have to determine whether we are AI users or AI developers.
+To clarify our role in the AI landscape, we need to determine if we are AI users or AI developers.
 The diagram below illustrates the different aspects of the AI landscape, specifically focusing on the [OpenAI] ecosystem (although this can be generalised to other AI providers).
 By understanding our goals with AI, we can identify the specific role we need to take on.

 ![image1](../../../../assets/cognitive-architecture/img_01.png)